How to remove a watch strap: tools and techniques

 How to remove a watch strap without scratching the lugs?
 Full guide with videos: Bergeon 6767F tool, drilled vs solid lugs, Hirsch Quick Release and NATO strap.

-Changing a watch strap always begins with one unavoidable step: removing the one already fitted.
-Steel bracelet, leather strap or NATO strap — the technique varies depending on the attachment type.
-Done incorrectly, this can scratch your watch lugs or damage the spring bars.
+Changing a strap always begins with one unavoidable step: removing the one in place.
+Steel, leather or NATO — the technique differs according to the type of attachment.
+Done badly, this operation scratches the lugs of your watch or damages the spring bars.

 The essential tool: the Bergeon 6767F

 First and foremost, you need the right tool.
-The Bergeon 6767F is the professional reference used by watchmakers.
-Its ultra-fine stainless steel fork accesses spring bars with precision, even on the tightest lugs — without risk of slipping or scratching.
+The Bergeon 6767F tool is the professional reference used by watchmakers.
+Its fine stainless fork reaches the spring bars precisely, even on the tightest lugs — with no risk of slipping or scratching.

 It has two different ends:

-- Standard tip — for watches with drilled lugs, accessed from the outside
+- Standard point — for watches with drilled lugs, accessed from the outside

-A Swiss-quality tool that lasts for years.
-Essential from your very first strap change.
+A Swiss-made tool that lasts for years.
+Essential from the very first strap change.

 Video demonstration: the Bergeon 6767F in action